Published and accepted papers

 On the Bousfield classes of H∞-ring spectra

 We prove that any K(n)-acyclic, Dp-ring spectrum is K(n+1)-acyclic, affirming an old conjecture of Mark Hovey.

 Appendix to: Equivariant nonabelian Poincar duality and equivariant factorization homology of Thom spectra by Asaf Horev, Inbar Klang, and Foling Zou.

 In an appendix joint with Dylan Wilson, we explain how to use the main theorem of the paper to assemble an integral calculation of the Real THH of Z.

 Quotients of even rings with Dylan Wilson.

 A short note about quotients of even rings remaining highly structured.
 It was the genesis of our later construction of multiplicative structures on truncated Brown--Peterson spectra.

+Present work supported by the Sloan foundation and Rockwell international career development assistant professorship.
 Work from 2013-2018 was supported by an NSF GRFP under Grant